Cadence Bank Q1 2025 Earnings Call Transcript

 Valerie Toalson

-CFO & President - Banking Services at Cadence Bank
+CFO and President of Banking Services at Cadence Bank

-Total comp expense increased just $600,000 as seasonal increases in employer FICA and four zero one contribution costs were partially offset by lower commissions and incentive costs.
-Turning to credit on Slide seven and eight.
-Net charge offs for the first quarter were $23,000,000 with about two thirds of that due to one previously impaired credit.
-Non performing loans declined 11% or $29,000,000 in the first quarter, while criticized loans were up 2% and classified loans were down 2%, so pretty stable overall.
-Our loan provision was $20,000,000 increased slightly from the prior quarter due primarily to a bit more conservative macroeconomic outlook.
+While first quarter typically has higher expenses, our adjusted non-interest expense actually decreased by just over $8 million or 3% driven largely by a $6 million decrease in data processing and software expenses as those expenses normalize from what was an elevated fourth quarter.
+Total comp expense increased just $600,000 as seasonal increases in employer FICA and 401(k) contribution costs were partially offset by lower commissions and incentives costs.
+Turning to credit on slides seven and eight, net charge-offs for the first quarter were $23 million with about 2/3 of that due to one previously impaired credit.
+Non-performing loans declined 11% or $29 million in the first quarter while criticized loans were up 2% and classified loans were down 2%, so pretty stable overall.
+Our loan provision was $20 million increased slightly from the prior quarter due primarily to a bit more conservative macroeconomic outlook.

 Valerie Toalson